 What you should know about acetaminophen and your liver

-There are instances when acetaminophen can negatively affect the liver when taken in smaller than recommend safe doses.
+There are instances when acetaminophen can negatively affect the liver when taken in larger than recommended safe doses.
 Overdosing on acetaminophen just once in your life can cause liver damage.
 Additionally, people who drink three or more alcoholic beverages per day and also take acetaminophen can experience liver toxicity.
 This is also true for people who suffer from liver disease, even if they never consume alcohol.

 How to prevent acetaminophen toxicity

-The recommend dosage for acetaminophen is no more than 4g (4000mg) within a 24-hour period.
+The recommended dosage for acetaminophen is no more than 4g (4000mg) within a 24-hour period.

 Read the ingredient labels on all medications, whether purchased over-the-counter and/or when prescribed by a doctor.
 When in doubt about taking different medications together, consult a pharmacist.
 If possible, ask the pharmacist for a list of all drugs that contain acetaminophen to keep at home for easy reference.